streampref/streampref/README.md

 - *depth_search*: Depth search first algorithm (non incremental);
 - *inc_seqtree*: Algorithm using the sequences tree index (incremental);
 - *inc_seqtree_pruning*: Algorithm using the sequences tree index with pruning strategy (incremental).

+Please see the related publications for more information.